Accessibility FAQs

 - Legal compliance implications This nuanced approach helps you prioritize your accessibility improvements effectively.

-What frameworks are supported?
+What frameworks are supported for web automation?

 Can I share the dashboard link with anyone?